Three’s latest 5G Hub router (ZTE MC888) offers average download speeds of 150Mbps. Plans start from £11 per month.

 Once you’ve entered your postcode and selected your address, you’ll be told about the plans available at your address.

-If Three’s 5G home broadband isn’t yet available where you live, you might be offered 4G home broadband on the 4G Hub or 4G Plus Hub.
-Alternatively, you might be able to get 4G mobile broadband on the 4G Plus MiFi.
+If Three’s 5G home broadband isn’t yet available where you live, you might be offered 4G home broadband on the 4G Hub instead.
+Alternatively, you might be offered a 4G mobile broadband service with the 4G MiFi.

 Frequently Asked Questions